wolfgangrid/high_street_analysis/index.md

 <iframe scrolling="no" frameborder="no" src="https://wolfgangrid.shinyapps.io/high-street-app/" class="l-screen-inset shaded" style="width:800px;height: 100vh;"></iframe>

+We also observe the location of shops and restaurants, allowing us to see where in each city closures have been concentrated.
+As the map below for London shows, temporary closures, especially of restaurants, have been concentrated in the centre of the city.
+This is less the case for permanent closures.

+<iframe scrolling="no" frameborder="no" src="https://wolfgangrid.shinyapps.io/high-street-app-maps/" class="l-screen-inset shaded" style="width:800px;height: 100vh;"></iframe>

 ## Some observations:

 Shops shut temporarily at a higher rate during the different lockdowns than restaurants did but permanent closures have affected restaurants at higher rates: